 China’s largest maker of telephone equipment increased sales of computing services and video equipment to large businesses by 57 percent to $1.5 billion last year, Li said.

-Huawei’s top-of-the-line telepresence system, the TP3106, costs $160,000, compared with $300,000 for a similar product sold by Cisco (CSCO), Li said.
+Huawei’s top-of-the-line telepresence system, the TP3106, costs $160,000, compared with $300,000 for a similar product sold by Cisco (CSCO:US), Li said.
 The TP3106 displays high-definition life-size images across three flat screen televisions to convey the feeling of being in the same room.

 Cisco’s Beijing-based media contact Chunbo Wang, U.K.-based Caroline De Souza and Bangalore-based Bipasha Chakrabarti didn’t immediately respond to phone calls and e-mails seeking comment.